Organic Lilac Enfleurage

-Also known as Organic Lilac Enfleurage and Organic Lilac Essential Oil, this Organic Lilac Enfleurage Oil is part of our Limited Edition Artisan Quality line of enfleurage essential oils.
+Also known as Organic Lilac Enfleurage and Organic Lilac Essential Oil, this Organic Lilac Enfleurage Oil is very rare and is perhaps the only enfleurage oil made in the USA.

 We source this precious Organic Lilac Enfleurage from a small farm in upstate New York that uses the ancient process of Enfleurage to yield the most authentic Lilac essential oil we’ve found.